Welcome to the Maeshowe Webcam Site

 Messages from around the world about this site

 This Internet broadcast from Orkney's 5,000 year-old Neolithic chambered cairn remains unique.
 There are three cameras sending images from Maeshowe.
-The other partner and co-founder in this project is Victor Reijs, who has done much work on archaeoastronomy and whose visit to Orkney eight years ago was the inspiration for the project.
+The other partner and co-founder in this project is Victor Reijs, who has done much work on archaeoastronomy and whose visit to Orkney in 1996 was the inspiration for the project.

 Charles & Magnus Tait